 If you want to find out about routes to ride on the Hills or other leisure trails, see MalvernTrail.

-- Alongside Townsend Way/North End Lane.
+- A separated track alongside Townsend Way/North End Lane.
 Rather spoilt by all the road junctions, with no priority for cyclists.
-Connection across Worcester Road as part of North Site development coming soonish?
+There is now a connection across Worcester Road, near the Newland roundabout.

 Science Park/North End Lane